 The messages transferred back and forth from the Flash client to the data server are simple to implement and use.
-They are asynchronous in that no message depends on a response and no message causes a blocking action.
+This way an existing experiment DAQ/control program can be added upon to allow the LTOS client to connect to it.
+The messages are asynchronous in that no message depends on a response and no message causes a blocking action.
 Each message is composed of one or more lines of text with a newline (\n) at the end of each line and a NULL (\00) at the end of each message.
 Our example LabVIEW server assumes that each message will arrive as one TCP packet (without fragmentation or combining).
 Even though TCP doesn't guarantee this the LabVIEW server hasn't had problems with it.
 The Flash client can tolerate fragmented or combined TCP packets.